 After the surgery, doctors may suggest adjuvant therapy, such as radiation, chemotherapy, targeted therapy, or hormonal therapy, which helps eliminate any cancer cells left in the body after surgery.
 “When we take the cancer out, especially if we give treatment after including radiation, we take care of anything that is microscopic,” says Dr. Alberty.

-If there is cancer in other parts of your body after surgery, it may be because cancer had already spread to other parts of the body before surgery (known as metastatic breast cancer) or a new cancer has developed.
+If there is cancer in other parts of your body after surgery, it may be because cancer had already spread to other parts of the body before surgery or a new cancer has developed.

 MYTH: Everyone at high risk of breast cancer needs a mastectomy.